e-Mail: contact@zena.net

 Proper fusing, positive ventilation fans (properly operated and installed), "cold" alternator start and/or delayed/reduced charging current output, temperature sensing voltage regulators/controllers, etc. should not be overlooked.

-Also, if your vehicle or vessel was built after 1990, and if the vehicle or vessel relies on computer circuits for engine or other systems control, and if proper maintenance requires the use of automatic diagnostic equipment supplied by the vehicle's or vessel's manufacturer, replacing your stock alternator may make it impossible for you to obtain service with this equipment.
-Often, any change to the electrical system can affect the ability of the diagnostic equipment to function and/or the chance of damage to the equipment caused by changes in the electrical system may cause the service provider to refuse to work on the vehicle or vessel.
+Also, if your vehicle or vessel was built after 1990, and if the vehicle or vessel relies on computer circuits for engine or other systems control, and if proper maintenance requires the use of automatic diagnostic equipment supplied by the vehicle's or vessel's manufacturer, replacing your stock alternator may make it impossible for you to obtain service.

 A number of other considerations exist which should also be addressed before selecting, and fitting, a high-amp alternator: